-The idea for STARTprep was originally developed by Drs.
+The idea for Learnly was originally developed by Drs.
 Larry Chu and Kyle Harrison at the SEA Fall meeting in San Diego, California in 2010.
-The project was originally named STARTed, but recently renamed to make the purpose of the project as a anesthesia basic sciences preparation course more obvious.
+The project was originally named STARTed, and then STARTprep, but was then renamed as it expanded into a learning ecosystem.

-Consortium members are required to complete a copyright transfer of materials developed for STARTprep to the course leaders.
+Consortium members are required to complete a copyright transfer of materials developed for Learnly to the course leaders.
 In exchange, each partner institution gains access to the technology and content platform for its anesthesia residents in preparation for the compentency in the anesthesia basic sciences.
-There is no fee or charge for participating partner institutions to use STARTprep in 2013-14, and we are moving to a voluntary tiered donation structure for 2014.
+There is no fee or charge for participating partner institutions to use Learnly, but we rely on our member institutions for voluntary tiered donations that help maintain the course.

-The Stanford Anesthesia Informatics and Media (AIM) lab receives funding from the Stanford University School of Medicine Department of Anesthesia, as well as charitable donations from the San Antonio Foundation, award monies from the International Anesthesia Research Society, and income through project-based initiatives with organizations such as the Society for Obstetric Anesthesia and Perinatology.
-We use these income streams to pay for the technical platform development of STARTprep and teaching assistant staffing time to run the program.
+The Stanford Anesthesia Informatics and Media (AIM) lab receives funding from the Stanford University School of Medicine Department of Anesthesia.
+We remain grateful for past charitable donations from the San Antonio Foundation, and award monies from the International Anesthesia Research Society.
+The AIM lab also strives to generate income through project-based initiatives with organizations such as the Society for Obstetric Anesthesia and Perinatology.
+We use these income streams to pay for the technical platform development of Learnly and teaching assistant staffing time to run the program.